 Laurence is a full time professional travel photographer & blogger, who has been traveling the world since 2009.
 His photos have appeared on the National Geographic homepage, the BBC, USA Today, Buzzfeed and CNN, amongst many others.
 He runs two travel blogs with his wife Jessica: the photography and adventure focused Finding the Universe, and the couples travel focused Independent Travel Cats, and has over a million followers on Facebook.
 He’s also the teacher of the Superstar Blogging Photography Course.

 Photographer, Philanthropist, and World Traveler, Erick Prince is blazing a new trail in travel and business.
 Combining his love for photography and travel, he created MinorityNomad.com.
 One of the premier travel blogs for African-American and Latino travelers.
 Inspiring low-income communities to explore the world and document their travels.
 Currently on a quest to become the first African-American to visit every country in the world, Erick has turned a hobby into a thriving business.
 Visiting 93 countries along the way.
 Through his blog and digital marketing company, Erick has worked with brands such as Facebook, Singha Corp, LAN Airlines, InterContinental Hotels, and Sony.
-He is leading a photo walk.

 Chris Richardson is the founder of RTW Labs.
 After spending hours performing free technical support for his fellow travel bloggers, he discovered a passion for this line of work and decided to build it into a new career.
 Chris established himself as the “Tech Guy” for many in the travel blogging community.
 Since then, RTW Labs has expanded to provide support to independent bloggers and other businesses.
 Chris makes sure NomadicMatt.com is working properly at all times and is the tech guru behind Superstar Blogging.
-He will be running multiple sessions on setting up and optimizing your website.

 Kristen Sarah is the owner and creator of Hopscotch the Globe, an award winning website, YouTube channel and travel/lifestyle brand.
 Kristen became part of the YouTube community when she started a travel channel for those with passion for exploring and learning about the world.
 Today, Hopscotch the Globe on YouTube has become one of the leading travel video channels with nearly 80,000 subscribers and 13 million views.
-She will be speaking on how to achieve success on YouTube.

 Patricia Serrano is a travel blogger (FreshTraveler.com), travel host and film/video producer with a passion for one-of-kind life experiences and off-the-beaten path sustainable travel adventures.
 She has also teamed up with luxury travel agency Protravel International to curate unique, off the beaten path sustainable travel itineraries for clients interested in traveling the globe as sustainably as possible.
 Growing up in Bangkok, Thailand, her father was a hotelier and spent a lot of time in and around hotels.
 She has a passion for good hospitality, cultural immersion, and sustainable travel.